HKUST-Aerial-Robotics/MVDepthNet/README.md

 alt="video" width="320" height="180" border="10" /></a>

 ## 1.0 Prerequisites
-+ **pytorch**
++ **PyTorch**

-The pytorch version used in the implementation is 0.3.
+The PyTorch version used in the implementation is 0.3.
 To use the network in higher versions, only small changes are needed.

 + **OpenCV**